Join us for an adventure in flavor!

 This herbatious base is made by blending green bell pepper, sweet peppers, onion, garlic, cilantro and culantro (an herb with a similar taste and aroma to cilantro).

 You can buy jarred sofrito in the Latin aisle of your grocery store, or online.
 But there is nothing like fresh, vibrant homemade sofrito.
-Please go through our detailed post for Sofrito, and keep it ready in your freezer.
+Please go through my detailed post for Sofrito, and keep it ready in your freezer.
 You will be amazed how much of a flavor bomb it is.

 sofrito in a black bowl